August 13, 2018

 • Tuesdays: 1:00 p.m. to 4:00 p.m.

 • Thursdays: 9:00 a.m. to 12:00 p.m.

-Note: Registrations for schools closed for referendum work will host their registration at the following schools:
+Note: Schools that are closed for referendum work will host their registration at alternate locations:

 - Bear Lake Middle School- Register at Palm Beach Lakes High School

 - Cypress Trails Elementary School- Register at Crestwood Middle School